boost-edu-tools/gitinspectorgui/docs/api/examples.md

-# Plugin Integration Examples
+# API Integration Examples

-Practical examples for GitInspectorGUI tauri-plugin-python function implementation.
+Practical examples for GitInspectorGUI simplified PyO3 helper function implementation.

 ## Overview

-This document shows how to implement the required Python functions that will be called directly from the frontend via tauri-plugin-python.
-The plugin handles all communication between JavaScript and Python automatically.
+This document shows how to implement the required Python functions that will be called directly from the frontend via our PyO3 helper functions.
+Our integration handles all communication between JavaScript and Python automatically.

-**Implementation Focus**: These examples show direct Python function implementations using the plugin's function registration system.
-For plugin architecture details, see [Design Decisions](../architecture/design-decisions.md).
+**Implementation Focus**: These examples show direct Python function implementations using our PyO3 helper function system.
+For PyO3 architecture details, see [Design Decisions](../architecture/design-decisions.md).

 ## Python Function Implementation